vectorgrp/XCPlite/README.md

 3.. - Signed 16Bit relative address, high word of the address is the event id.
 This allows asynchronous (polling) access to the variable.
 Used for heap and class instance member variables.

 Depending on #define OPTION_CAL_SEGMENTS_ABS in main_cfg.h, address extension 0 is either the absolute addressing mode or the segment relative addressing mode.
+The 2 mode are named CASDD and ACSDD.
+The A2L project_no is used to indicate the addressing mode to A2L creators or updaters.
 This is important, because CANape does not support address extensions >0 for parameters in calibration segments.
 Parameters in calibration segments may be accessed by their segment relative address or by their absolute address, using the corresponding address extension.
-The absolute address of a calibration parameter is an address in the default page struct.
+The absolute address of a calibration parameter is an address within the default/regerence page structure.
 This requires, that the pointer to the default parameters (reference page) given to XcpCreateCalSeg are within the 32 bit addressable with static lifetime!
 XcpCreateCalSeg does not copy the default parameters.
 This would be possible, when only using segment relative addressing mode, but is currently not implement.

 ### Platform and language standard requirements and resource usage